-- additions to or departures of our key personnel; - announcements of technological innovations or new products or services by us or our competitors; announcements concerning our competitors or the biotechnology industry in general; - · new regulatory pronouncements and changes in regulatory guidelines; - general and industry-specific economic conditions; - changes in financial estimates or recommendations by securities analysts; - · variations in our quarterly results; and - · announcements about our collaborators or licensors; and changes in accounting principles.
+- additions to or departures of our key personnel; - announcements of technological innovations or new products or services by us or our competitors; announcements concerning our competitors or the biotechnology industry in general; - new regulatory pronouncements and changes in regulatory guidelines; - general and industry-specific economic conditions; - · changes in financial estimates or recommendations by securities analysts; - variations in our quarterly results; and - announcements about our collaborators or licensors; and changes in accounting principles.

+The stock markets have from time to time experienced significant price and volume fluctuations that have affected the market prices for publicly traded securities.
 The market prices of the securities of biotechnology companies, particularly companies like us without product revenues and earnings, have been highly volatile and are likely to remain highly volatile in the future.
 This volatility has often been unrelated to the performance of particular companies.
-In the past, companies that experience volatility in the market price of their securities have often faced securities class action litigation.
+In the past, companies that experience volatility in the market price of their securities have often faced securities class action and derivative litigation, and as a public company, we could be subject to sanctions or investigations by NASDAQ, the SEC or other regulatory authorities.
 Moreover, market prices for stocks of biotechnology-related and technology companies frequently reach levels that bear no relationship to the performance of these companies.
 These market prices generally are not sustainable and are highly volatile.
 Whether or not meritorious, litigation brought against us could result in substantial costs, divert our management's attention and resources and harm our financial condition and results of operations.